-- S2 Only batteries produced by DJI or other official manufacturers can be used on robots and Customer Controllers, except only for Darts which may use lithium batteries produced by other official manufacturers. - S3 The total nominal energy of the Single Supercapacitor Modules of Standard, Hero and Sentry Robots must not exceed 2000 J, and their actual measured energy must not exceed 2200 J. The nominal energy calculation formula for a single capacitor module is $E = \frac{1}{2} C U^2$ (U refers to the withstand voltage value of the capacitor and C refers to capacitance). - S4 Only one set of supercapacitor modules is allowed to be used on each robot.
+- S2 Only batteries produced by DJI or other official manufacturers can be used on robots and Customer Controllers, except only for Darts which may use lithium batteries produced by other official manufacturers. - S3 The total nominal energy of the Single Super-capacitor Modules of Standard, Hero and Sentry Robots must not exceed 2000 J, and their actual measured energy must not exceed 2200 J. The nominal energy calculation formula for a single capacitor module is $E = \frac{1}{2} C U^2$ (U refers to the withstand voltage value of the capacitor and C refers to capacitance). - S4 Only Hero, Standard, and Sentry Robots can use the Super-capacitor Module.
+Each robot is allowed to use not more than one Super-capacitor Module.